 “Those who give to charity night and day, secretly and publicly, receive their recompense from their Lord; they will have nothing to fear, nor will they grieve.”
 [Qur’an, Surah Al-Baqarah 2:274]

-Charitable giving is highly commended in Islam as it is in most global traditions.
-It is through this act of donating that one is elevated to a higher spiritual plain and feels the benefits of serving humanity.
-Ramadan is the ideal time to give charity; whatever form of giving it may be.
+Charitable giving is highly commended in Islam, as it is in most global traditions.
+It is through this act of donating that one is elevated to a higher spiritual plane and feels the benefits of serving humanity.
+Ramadan is the ideal time to give to charity; whatever form of giving it may be.

-One form of charitable giving, Zakat, is another of the five pillars of Islam.
-Zakat, which means to purify, is giving alms to the poor and needy and is obligatory for every adult Muslim of sound mind and means.
-Similarly, many people choose to give Sadaqah and Lillah, which are voluntary donations during Ramadan while Fitrana is an obligatory donation, given just before the Eid ul Fitr prayer at the end of Ramadan.
+A primary form of charitable giving, known as Zakat, is one of the obligatory Five Pillars of Islam.
+Zakat, which means to purify, is the act of giving alms to the poor and needy, and it is mandatory for every adult Muslim of sound mind and means.
+Similarly, many people choose to give Sadaqah and Lillah, which are both voluntary donations, during Ramadan.
+Another form of giving, known as Fitrana, is a compulsory donation given just before the Eid-ul-Fitr prayer at the end of Ramadan.

 In this article, we will aim to address the most frequently asked questions about Ramadan.